Contents

 13. Distemper and its connection to staggering in dogs

-14. Concussion and its relationship to staggering in dogs
+14. Concussion and its connection to staggering in dogs

 15. Brain tumors and their connection to staggering in dogs

-16. Secondhand marijuana smoke and its connection to staggering in dogs
+16. Passive smoking of marijuana and its connection to staggering in dogs

 17. Alcohol poisoning and its connection to staggering in dogs